RichardGSchmidt/C950-WGUPS-Routing-Problem/README.md

 >All requirements are met: All packages are delivered on time, packages that must be together are together, packages restricted to a truck are on the specified truck, no package is picked up before it is available for pickup.
  One vehicle returned to hub so that a driver is available before the third vehicle is deployed.
  The day ends once all packages are delivered (notably this is not when all trucks return to the hub).
+The package with the wrong address now has the wrong address until 10:20:00.

 3. Identify two other named algorithms that are different from the algorithm implemented in the solution and would meet all requirements in the scenario.